Sphinx: Asia

-A composite mythological being with the body of a lion and the head of a human being is present in the traditions, mythology and art of South and Southeast Asia.
-Variously known as puruṣamr̥ga (Sanskrit, "man-beast"), purushamirugam (Tamil, "man-beast"), naravirala (Sanskrit, "man-cat") in India, or as nara-simha (Sanskrit, "man-lion") in Sri Lanka, manussiha or manutthiha (Pali, "man-lion") in Myanmar, and norasingh (from Pali, "man-lion", a variation of the Sanskrit "nara-simha") or thep norasingh ("man-lion deity"), or nora nair in Thailand.
-Although, just like the "nara-simha", he has a head of a lion and the body of a human.
+A composite mythological being with the body of a lion and the head of a human is present in the traditions, mythology and art of South and Southeast Asia.
+Variously known as puruṣamr̥ga (Sanskrit, "human-animal"), purushamirugam (Tamil, "human-animal"), naravirala (Sanskrit, "human-cat") in India, or as nara-simha (Sanskrit, "human-lion") in Sri Lanka, manussiha or manutthiha (Pali, "human-lion") in Myanmar, and norasingha (from Pali, "human-lion", a variation of the Sanskrit "nara-simha") or thep norasingha ("man-lion deity"), or nora nair in Thailand.
+Although, just like the "nara-simha", she/he has a head of a lion and the body of a human.

 In contrast to the sphinxes in Egypt, Mesopotamia, and Greece, of which the traditions largely have been lost due to the discontinuity of the civilization, the traditions related to the "Asian sphinxes" are very much alive today.
 The earliest artistic depictions of "sphinxes" from the South Asian subcontinent are to some extent influenced by Hellenistic art and writings.
 These hail from the period when Buddhist art underwent a phase of Hellenistic influence.
 Numerous sphinxes can be seen on the gateways of Bharhut stupa, dating to the 1st century B.C.

-In South India, the "sphinx" is known as puruṣamr̥ga (Sanskrit) or purushamirugam (Tamil), meaning "human-beast".
+In South India, the "sphinx" is known as puruṣamr̥ga (Sanskrit) or purushamirugam (Tamil), meaning "human-animal".
 It is found depicted in sculptural art in temples and palaces where it serves an apotropaic purpose, just as the "sphinxes" in other parts of the ancient world.
 It is said by the tradition, to take away the sins of the devotees when they enter a temple and to ward off evil in general.
 It is therefore often found in a strategic position on the gopuram or temple gateway, or near the entrance of the sanctum sanctorum.